William Snawsell: Early life

 According to Josiah Wedgwood, in The History of Parliament, Snawsell was born in 1414.
 Later known as "of York" and "of Bilton", little is known of his early life except that he was a younger son of William Snawsell, a goldsmith, and his wife Margaret.
 Snawsell the younger became a freeman of York—per patres, or "by patrimony" (Note: I.e., he automatically qualified for his freedom on account of his father being a freeman already.)—in 1436, when he reached his majority.
 His father died the following year.
 Snawsell practiced as a goldsmith and coiner.
 At some point he was master of the mint at York.
-What is thought to have been his residence, Barley Hall—which he leased in 1466—has been reconstructed as it was thought to have been in 1483.
+What is thought to have been his residence, Barley Hall—which he leased in 1466 Barley Hall has been reconstructed and decorated to replicate what it would have looked like as the Snawsell home around 1483 and is open to the public.
 According to the historian Richard Britnell it was probably a half-timbered construction surrounding a courtyard on three sides, the great hall in the middle with an housing wing either side.
 It had previously served as accommodation for Nostell Priory, and although Snawsell appears to have added the Great Hall, its living quarters were cramped, if with "opulent" furnishing."
 (Note: The building was not known as Barley hall to contemporaries; it was named thusly following its reconstruction by the York Archaeological Trust, which was opened in 1992.
 It was named after Professor Maurice Barley, "doyen of vernacular building studies" and chairman of the Trust, who had died the year before.)

 The reconstructed Great Hall of Barley Hall, something similar to which was probably added by Snawsell during his residency.

 Snawsell took part in the major feud which occurred in the early years of the 1450s in Yorkshire between the important local families, the Percys and the Nevilles.
 In 1454 he was indicted in York for taking part in Thomas Percy's ambush of the Nevilles—who were returning from the wedding of Sir Thomas Neville—at Heworth the previous year.
 The historian Ralph Griffiths says he "emerged unscathed" from the crisis, and his position was not "adversely" affected.